yieldprotocol/variable-rate-audit-parth-15/Readme.md

 Here are the main components of the system:

-1. [VRLadle](./VRLadle.sol) - The main contract that handles the lending/borrowing of the variable rate loan.
+1. [VRLadle](./src/variable/VRLadle.sol) - The main contract that handles the lending/borrowing of the variable rate loan.
-2. [VRCauldron](./VRCauldron.sol) - The contract that handles the accounting.
+2. [VRCauldron](./src/variable/VRCauldron.sol) - The contract that handles the accounting.
-3. [VRWitch](./VRWitch.sol) - The contract that handles the liquidation.
+3. [VRWitch](./src/variable/VRWitch.sol) - The contract that handles the liquidation.
-4. [VYToken](./VYToken.sol) - The contract that handles the tokenization of the loan.
+4. [VYToken](./src/variable/VYToken.sol) - The contract that handles the tokenization of the loan.
-5. [Join](../Join.sol)(not in scope) - The contract that holds the collateral & lent assets.
+5. [Join](./src/Join.sol)(not in scope) - The contract that holds the collateral & lent assets.
-6. Oracles (not in scope) - The contract that determines the interest rate & spot price of the collateral in terms of the base.
+6. [VariableInterestRateOracle](./src/oracles/VariableInterestRateOracle.sol) - The contract that determines the interest rate of the base.

 ---